mschroederi/DL-sentiment-analysis/README.md

 |--------------------|------------------|---------------------------------------------------------------------------------------|
 | --model-checkpoint | `checkpoints/bow_model.pt`       | File location where the model from training is stored.                                |
 | --vocab-checkpoint | `checkpoints/bow_vocab.txt` | File location where the vocabulary of the sequence tokenizer from training is stored. |

+### Alternative Model: BERT (Bidirectional Encoder Representations from Transformers)

+The experiments regarding BERT can be found in [notebook](BERT_Transformers.ipynb).
+The notebook includes data preprocessing, training and testing.
+In addition, it is possible to validate certain configuration of BERT.
+The notebook is inspired by http://mccormickml.com/2019/07/22/BERT-fine-tuning/.